sure-trust/G2_Autocad/Course Report/README.md

 # Course Report

-## Name: [Your Name]
+## Name: [PERIMILLA NIHARIKA]

-## Qualifications: [Your Qualifications]
+## Qualifications: [4th Year B.Tech pursuing]

-Welcome to the course report for the [Course Name]!
+Welcome to the course report for the [AutoCAD & Solidworks for Mechanical Engineers]!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project